 COVID-19 has already seen off a few big names.
 Laura Ashley and Cath Kidston have gone, Carphone Warehouse announced the closure of all their shops, and Oasis and Warehouse are facing an uncertain future.
+Retail resilience has never been more important.

 The rise in online shopping has been claiming high-street scalps for more than a decade, and hurting many more.
 Lockdown plus the challenging months ahead will sadly finish some of them off.
 Swathes of customers have been forced to shift their behaviours – to delivery, or other sellers.
 For bricks-and-mortar-only businesses, the short-term effects have been disastrous.